 Using AI in a financial crime and AML context will typically involve the retention and automated processing of vast amounts of personal data, some of which may be sensitive.
 This will need to be done in accordance with data protection laws.

 In particular, the EU General Data Protection Regulation (GDPR), in force from 25 May this year across all Member States, contains provisions dealing specifically with automated decision making.
-Article 22 GDPR prohibits an entity from carrying out fully automated decision making that has a legal or similarly significant effect on that individual, subject to certain exceptions.
-Automated AML decisions, such as the freezing of assets, may potentially be caught by the Article 22 prohibition.
+Article 22 GDPR has specific rules to protect an individual where an entity is carrying out solely automated decision-making that has a legal or similarly significant effect on that individual.
+Certain potential automated AML decisions, such as the freezing of assets, may have a significant effect on individuals, so they are likely to be caught by Article 22.

 The exceptions in Article 22 are:

 - Where the automated decision making is necessary for performance or entry into a contract;

 - Where the automated decision making is expressly authorised by EU or Member State law; or

 - The data subject has given explicit consent.

 The exceptions are more limited where certain special categories of data are processed (eg race, ethnicity, religion, health).
 If any data in these special categories is used by AI in the financial crime or AML context, the only exceptions are explicit consent or where the processing is “necessary for reasons of substantial public interest" and is "proportionate to the aim pursued”.